30-Day Money Back Guarantee

 • No storage instructions or unclear refrigeration requirements

-• Unrealistic claims about specific health outcomes
+• Unrealistic claims about specific health results

 • Missing expiration dates or unclear shelf life information